Counselors, Psychotherapists and Other Helping Professionals

 - Helping Clients Forgive – This book, published in 2000, is the first collaborative effort of Dr. Enright and Dr. Richard Fitzgibbons.
 The book includes the empirical foundations of forgiveness therapy, process models of forgiveness interventions, and the clinical application of forgiveness in a variety of clinical presentations such as depressive and anxiety disorders, substance abuse, eating disorders, and marital and family adjustment disorders.

 - An abundance of professional resources related to couples and married partners is available from The Institute for Marital Healing at Comprehensive Counseling Services which has worked with several thousand couples since 1976.
 Established by Dr. Richard Fitzgibbons, the Institute employs a time-tested approach to marital therapy that recognizes the importance of both science and faith in the process of marital healing through a combination of online resources, educational programs and publications.
-Dr. Fitzgibbons and Dr. Enright coauthored Helping Clients Forgive: An Empirical Guide to Resolving Anger and Restoring Hope.
+Dr. Fitzgibbons and Dr. Enright coauthored Helping Clients Forgive and Forgiveness Therapy.

 Dr. Enright’s forgiveness research at the University of Wisconsin-Madison stretches back more than 25 years and includes more than 100 publications.
-Read the full abstract of 32 of his articles, some of which are peer-reviewed experimental studies, in which people forgive or are forgiven.
-Learn more about his research work with targeted subjects including incest survivors, cardiac patients, terminally ill elderly cancer patients, at-risk middle and high school students, and others in our research section.
+Read the abstracts of 34 of his journal articles, some of which are peer-reviewed experimental studies, in which people forgive or are forgiven.
+Learn more about his research work with targeted subjects including incest survivors, cardiac patients, terminally ill elderly cancer patients, at-risk middle and high school students, and others on our Research Page.

 Please contact our Director to schedule Dr. Enright or another of our forgiveness specialists for your conference or event.